A newcomer's guide to buying a car in Canada

 Besides the potential for fines and headaches, insurance is valuable protection for you and your vehicle.
 In Canada, car insurance covers a few major categories:

-To simplify all this, Canadian car insurance companies offer “All Perils” coverage that combines all the coverages you need for your car into a single product.
+To simplify all this, Canadian car insurance companies offer “All Perils” coverage that combines all the coverage you need for your car into a single product.
 Choosing all perils coverage also entitles you to the cost of replacing or repairing your car after an at-fault accident.
 This kind of coverage may be required by the lender if you finance your car.

 Consider the additional costs

-In addition to your car payment, maintenance and insurance, you’ll probably discover there are a few other expenses involved in owning a car in Canada.
+In addition to your car payment, maintenance, and insurance, you’ll probably discover there are a few other expenses involved in owning a car in Canada.
 Be prepared to pay for the cost of:

-- Licensing and registration.
-Each province has its own vehicle registration program, the cost of which is up to $200 per year.
+- Licensing and registration: Each province has its own vehicle registration program, the cost of which is up to $200 per year.
 In most provinces, you’ll pay a fee to register your car when you buy it and renew your registration every year.

-- Parking.
-Depending on where you live, parking can be expensive.
+- Parking: Depending on where you live, parking can be expensive.
 If you live downtown in a big city, prepare to pay up to $400 per month for parking.

 Compare car insurance quotes from Canada's top providers.